 Note that many sweeteners – white or brown sugar, maple syrup, coconut sugar and dates – have a number of exactly 100.
 This is because these sweeteners are made up of sugar.
 Sugar is also known as sucrose, which is 50% glucose and 50% fructose.

-To get the same amount of sweetness as white sugar, these sweeteners will have a similar effect on blood sugar, weight and insulin resistance.8
+These sweeteners will all have a similar effect on blood sugar, weight and insulin resistance.

 Even worse than sugar: fructose